EmilGasimov/LeetCode_Top_Interview_Questions/Arrays and Strings/Increasing Triplet Subsequence.md

 ### Solution [linear time, constant space]

-the min value
-the smallest second value: the smallest value that has something before it that is even smaller.
-That 'something before it that is even smaller' does not have to be the current min value.

 `min` - the min value.

 `secondMin` - the smallest second value: the smallest value that has something before it that is even smaller.
 That 'something before it that is even smaller' does not have to be the current min value.